Insurance & Compliance

 Costs vary — get a quote for your own situation before comparing.

-HUM is a registered Transportation Network Company (TNC) — the same legal structure Uber and Lyft operate under.
-When you log a ride in the HUM app, that trip is covered under HUM's commercial policy.
+HUM carries the commercial policy so you don't have to.
+When you log a ride in the HUM app, that trip is covered under HUM's commercial auto policy.
 You don't buy or manage a separate commercial policy to drive on the platform.

-Coverage follows the ride from the moment you go online through drop-off, with protection that scales as the trip progresses — the standard three-period TNC structure.
+Coverage follows the ride from the moment you're en route to your passenger through drop-off, with protection that scales as the trip progresses.
 The practical version: log the ride, and it's covered.

 No. Keep your personal policy — it covers you when the app is off.
 HUM's commercial coverage applies to the rides you log in the app.

-No. Rides logged in the HUM app are covered under HUM's commercial TNC registration, so you don't buy or manage your own commercial policy for them.
+No. Rides logged in the HUM app are covered under HUM's commercial auto policy, so you don't buy or manage your own commercial policy for them.

-HUM is a registered Transportation Network Company — the same legal framework Uber and Lyft use.
+HUM carries the commercial insurance and operating authority that for-hire driving requires.
 Logging the ride in the app is what makes it both covered and compliant.

 It varies widely by state, vehicle, and driving history, but commercial or livery policies often run several hundred dollars a month.
 On HUM it's included in your subscription instead.